A SHOT-BY-SHOT ANALYSIS

 Crossfade to shot 423.

 We see Humbert look out the bathroom window.
-Of course we expect the window to be there, that the bathroom will be looking out onto the gas pumps, because we have seen Humbert looking out at the pumps in shot 421.
+Of course we expect the window to be there, that the bathroom will have a view on the gas pumps, because we have seen Humbert looking out at the pumps in shot 421.
 However, the situation is impossible.

 I imagine Kubrick could have chosen a service station or built a set station that was architecturally appropriate for Humbert looking out the bathroom window at the car.
 But instead we have a station with no bathroom window where a bathroom window should be.
 Indeed, there is no bathroom where the bathroom should be.
 One expects it to be there, however, to satisfy Humbert's looking out the window.
 So, likely it's not noticed that there is no such bathroom window.